This Rapper Tried To Use Neuroscience To Get Over Her Ex

 Clinicians have used neurofeedback to try and treat all kinds of mental health issues: anxiety, depression, autism, and ADHD.
 And they say they've seen some positive results.
 Patients say they feel better.

 The growing popularity of EEG-neurofeedback has been met with skepticism.
 Some scientists say the power of this therapy may stem from the placebo effect.
-(They also point out that a lot of neurofeedback research is done by people who have a financial stake in the industry).
+(They also point out that a lot of neurofeedback research is done by people who have a financial stake in the industry.)

 In one study, participants learned to turn up a brain region linked to motivation and focus.
 In another, patients with depression were able to alleviate some of their symptoms.
 But scientists doing this research say there's a lot of work to be done before it can be applied clinically.